Vendicated/segfault-rs/README.md

 # to use in a project
 $ cargo add segfault

-# to use as a binary
+# to use as a command
 $ cargo install segfault
 ```